Subodh-here01/calculator/README.md

 # **Calculator Web Application**

-A simple, responsive calculator built with HTML, CSS, and JavaScript, featuring the ability to handle keyboard input, show calculation history, and display the results in a beautiful, user-friendly interface.
+A simple, responsive calculator built with HTML, CSS, and JavaScript, featuring the ability to handle keyboard input, and display the results in a beautiful, user-friendly interface.

 ---